 (Last UPDATED 8/10/22) Description and review of Burgers and Brewhouse, a restaurant and brewery located on J Street in Midtown Sacramento.
-NEW: See Updates below.
+NEW: See Update below.

 Burgers and Brewhouse opened on J Street in Midtown Sacramento in June 2018.
 It is the home of the Sacrament (not a typo) Brewing Company which brews the beers served at the various Burgers and Brews restaurants.
 Owned by two brothers, you can find Burger and Brews in Davis, Chico, West Sacramento, and on R Street in Sacramento.